MichaelTanji/Intelligence_Reading_List/Reading_List.md

 ***[Operation Solo](https://www.amazon.com/gp/product/1621572943/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1621572943&linkId=0d7e9d658f36503aeeb694725f7d1290)***
 Barron, John

+Betrayal is a tough pill to swallow, but if looked at objectively the most instructive way to learn about the opposition and what is and isn't working for your own service.
+It helps that in this case things worked to our favor, because if it had turned out the other way around it would have been devastating.

 ***[Molehunt: The Secret Search for Traitors that Shattered the CIA](https://www.amazon.com/gp/product/0394585143/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0394585143&linkId=709013482a0249829a7f64b24f55bab7)***
 Wise, David

+Counterintelligence has been defined as a "wilderness of mirrors," and in no case was this better illustrated than the wilds into which the CIA's CI chief was led.
+A rigorous CI effort is invaluable, but carelessness and a lack of focus can turn it into a devastaing witch hunt.

 ***[Traitors Among Us](https://www.amazon.com/gp/product/0156011174/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0156011174&linkId=8ee4059c934cd89a946adda07bfcc40d)***
 Herrington, Stuart